How to train for the Everest Base Camp Trek

 Gradual Increase in Elevation

-Join on the journey at lower elevation levels and progressively take on higher ones by pushing your limits during every hike yet giving your body time to adjust.
+Join the journey at lower elevations and progressively take on higher ones by pushing your limits on every hike, while giving your body time to adjust.
 So, for instance, in your training, try to incorporate at least one walk at an altitude on par with that of the EBC trek, approximately 5,364 meters above sea level.

 Overnight Trips

-Plan higher-altitude overnight camping trips to acclimate your body to higher altitudes.
-These trips should include factors such as sleeping out and little oxygen.
+Plan overnight camping trips at higher altitudes to acclimate your body.
+These trips should include factors such as sleeping out and limited oxygen.
 Such an experience will get you ready for the trek ahead.

 Monitor Symptoms

 Be observant of how your body responds during such hikes.
-Search for any signs of altitude sickness, such as headaches, dizziness, etc., and if these appear, resolve the issue, e.g., by moving to a lower altitude.
+Look for signs of altitude sickness, such as headaches or dizziness, and if they appear, address them, e.g., by moving to a lower altitude.

 Why is EBC Trek Training so Important?